gitter-lab/metl/README.md

 - To run our pretrained METL [models](https://zenodo.org/doi/10.5281/zenodo.11051644) locally in pure PyTorch with minimal software dependencies, see our [metl-pretrained](https://github.com/gitter-lab/metl-pretrained) repository.
 - To recreate the results from our preprint, see our [metl-pub](https://github.com/gitter-lab/metl-pub) repository and Zenodo [datasets](https://zenodo.org/doi/10.5281/zenodo.10967412).
 - To run your own molecular simulations, see our [metl-sim](https://github.com/gitter-lab/metl-sim) repository.
+- To generate molecular simluations in the Open Science Pool, see our [instructions](https://github.com/gitter-lab/metl-sim/tree/master/notebooks/osg) and notebook.
 - To finetune or generate predictions with pretrained METL models in Colab, see the [notebooks](notebooks) directory for links to Colab notebooks.
 - To generate predictions with pretrained METL models in Hugging Face, see the METL [demo](https://huggingface.co/spaces/gitter-lab/METL_demo) and [model card](https://huggingface.co/gitter-lab/METL).